EpicEricEE/typst-droplet/src/droplet.typ

 //
 // Parameters:
 // - height: The height of the first letter.
 Can be given as the number of
 //           lines (integer) or as a length.
+If set to `auto`, no scaling is
+//           applied.
 // - justify: Whether to justify the text next to the first letter.
 // - gap: The space between the first letter and the text.
 // - hanging-indent: The indent of lines after the first line.